CruiseOutlook

 Getting Around

-Cruise passengers can easily reach the city center from the cruise terminal by walking, as it is only a short distance away.
-Taxis and shuttle services are also readily available for those who prefer not to walk.
+Cruise passengers can easily reach the city center from the cruise terminal by foot, as it’s just a short walk away.
+Taxis and local buses are also readily available for those looking to explore further afield.

 Top Things to Do